Entanglement and quantum tomography with top quarks at the LHC: Total quantum state

 We finally compute here the total quantum state of the system $\rho(M_{t\bar{t}})$ by performing the mass integration in Eq. (\ref{eq:TotalQuantumStateMass}) with the help of the angular results of the previous subsection.
 Since we are only integrating in the mass window, the properties of $\rho(M_{t\bar{t}})$ are similar to those of $\rho_{\Omega}(M_{t\bar{t}})$.
 In particular, the total quantum state of the system is also computed in the beam basis, characterized by its transverse and longitudinal spin correlations $C_{\perp},C_{z}$, represented in Fig. \ref{fig:CorrelationsFrame}c.
 For comparison, the inset shows the average within the same region of phase space of the spin correlations in the more usual helicity basis.

-In Fig. \ref{fig:CorrelationsFrame}d we analyze the entanglement of $\rho(M_{t\bar{t}})$, where we can see that, by imposing a requirement on the invariant mass, we get a strong signal (as shown by the integrated cross-section in the inset) while clearly detecting entanglement.
-A more exhaustive experimental analysis is provided in Sec. \ref{sec:experimental}.
+In Fig. \ref{fig:CorrelationsFrame}d we analyze the entanglement of $\rho(M_{t\bar{t}})$, where we can see that, by imposing a requirement on the invariant mass, we get a strong signal (as shown by the integrated cross section in the inset) while clearly detecting entanglement.
+A more extensive experimental analysis is provided in Sec.~\ref{sec:experimental}.

 We note that the critical mass here is significantly larger than that of the angular-averaged sub-states $\rho_{\Omega}(M_{t\bar{t}})$, Fig. \ref{fig:CorrelationsFrame}b.
 This increase arises from the fact that the total quantum state $\rho(M_{t\bar{t}})$ is a sum of the sub-states $\rho_{\Omega}(M_{t\bar{t}})$.
 Therefore, one needs to go to higher energies to include a sufficient amount of separable states to dilute the contribution of those entangled in order to make the total state $\rho(M_{t\bar{t}})$ separable.
 However, if the integration window in the mass spectrum is entirely placed in the region of separability of $\rho_{\Omega}(M_{t\bar{t}})$, no entanglement would be detected.